-When it comes to the best shoes for women, finding the right fit is essential — but comfort reigns supreme.
+When it comes to the best shoes, finding the right fit is essential, but comfort reigns supreme.
 And according to the professionals, there are a few brands that fit the bill in terms of support and all-day comfort.

 As far as fit goes, Isaacson says it’s important to make sure there’s “plenty of room for the true width of the foot” which you can determine by standing up at the end of the day when feet are swollen.

-Ahead, shop the most comfortable shoes for women, according to the professionals.
+Ahead, shop the most comfortable shoes, according to the professionals.

 One shoe brand that the pros agree on is Asics.

 Board-certified podiatrist Sarah Abshier says Asics tend to have more space in the forefoot area which will give walkers much-need relief on long strolls.

 “I am an Asics guy.
 Love the structure, high-quality materials, supportive footbed, breathable fabrics,” Board-certified foot surgeon Alec Hochstein tells Yahoo Lifestyle.